Uganda’s Birding Spots

-Uganda has many unique bird spots because of a number of species recorded.
-Excitidely, it offers easy access to several bird habitats.
+Uganda’s Birding Spots Uganda has many unique bird spots because of a number of species recorded.
+Excitedly, it offers easy access to several bird habitats.
 It is a popular bird destination all over the world that have made Uganda one of the finest birding paradise.

-Other parks best for birding include murchison falls national park with different bird species and common birds including the sought after shoebill.
-Others include; Foxy Cisticola, Red-necked Falcon, Black-billed Barbet, Swallow-tailed, Northern Camine and Red-throated Bee-eater, Pel’s Fishing Owl, Woodchat Shrike, Bueatiful Sunbird, Red-winged Grey Warbler, African Quail-finch, Black-bellied and Denham’s Bustard, Harlequin Quail, Common Button-quail, abyssinian Ground-hornbill, White-tailed Lark and the rare Shoebill stork among others.
+Uganda’s Birding Spots parks best for birding include Murchison falls national park with different bird species and common birds including the sought after shoebill.
+Others include; Foxy Cisticola, Red-necked Falcon, Black-billed Barbet, Swallow-tailed, Northern Camine and Red-throated Bee-eater.
+Pel’s Fishing Owl, Woodchat Shrike, Bueatiful Sunbird, Red-winged Grey Warbler.
+African Quail-finch, Black-bellied and Denham’s Bustard, Harlequin Quail.
+Common Button-quail, abyssinian Ground-hornbill.
+White-tailed Lark and the rare Shoebill stork among others.

 Semliki national park is the only park in East Africa where you can see many Guinea- Congo regional species.
-Other specialities include ; Orange-cheecked Waxbills, Magpie Mannikins, Grant’s Bluebill, Black-bellied Seed-eater, African Dusky, Grey-throated, and Blue-headed Crested-flycatcher, Dusky Tit, Capuchin Babbler, Yellow-bellied and Jameson’s Wattle-eye, IturiBatis, White-browed Crombec, Abyssinian and Oberlaender’s Ground-Thrush, Swamp-palm Bulbul, and Leaf-love among others.
+Other specialties include ; Orange-cheecked Waxbills, Magpie Mannikins.
+Grant’s Bluebill, Black-bellied Seed-eater, African Dusky, Grey-throated, and Blue-headed Crested-flycatcher.
+Dusky Tit, Capuchin Babbler, Yellow-bellied and Jameson’s Wattle-eye, IturiBatis.
+White-browed Crombec, Abyssinian and Oberlaender’s Ground-Thrush.
+Swamp-palm Bulbul, and Leaf-love among others.

 Queen Elizabeth also protects 650 bird species that include; the Grey-headed Kingfisher, Swamp Flycatcher, Black-headed and Papyrus Gonolek, White-winged, Grey-capped, Greater Swamp, Lesser Swamp, African Reed and Siege Warbler, Slender-billed Weaver and Brimstone Canary, near the Katungulu Bridge etc